Integrated Report 2025Formulating new material issues linked to management plans

 This page has been translated using AI.

-For FY2024 artience group, we have formulated a new materiality that will have a significant impact on medium- to long-term value creation.
-We will focus on external communication and internal dissemination, and work with diverse stakeholders to move forward to achieve the new materiality targets.
+In fiscal 2024, the artience Group has formulated new materiality that will have a significant impact on medium- to long-term value creation.
+We will focus on communicating this to the public and spreading it within the company, and will work with various stakeholders to move forward toward achieving the goals of the new materiality.

 Tetsuaki Sato

-In fiscal 2024, artience group reviewed the Group's materiality for the first time in seven years.
+In FY2024, the artience Group reviewed its Group Materiality (material issues) for the first time in seven years.

-In order to increase effectiveness, we have established quantitative indicators for each material issue as much as possible.
-For issues that are difficult to quantify, we are conscious of expressions that are easy to convey to each and every employee who is the main body of the initiative, even if they are qualitative.
-We also place importance on instilling information within the company so that everyone can see it as their own matter.
-In particular, about two-thirds of the Group's employees are currently overseas.
-At the Global Management Forum (GMF), which is held twice a year for executives from overseas bases, we have introduced simultaneous interpretation in English and Chinese, and we are also focusing on disseminating information about sustainability.
-In addition, we feel that it is essential to reflect the voices of employees working at overseas bases, and we are currently working to create a system for this.
+To increase effectiveness, quantitative indicators have been established for each material issue wherever possible.
+For issues that are difficult to quantify, we try to use expressions that each responsible employee can easily understand, even if they are qualitative.
+We also emphasize the importance of internal instillment, so that everyone can understand and relate to the material issues.
+Currently, around two-thirds of our Group employees are overseas personnel.
+At the Global Management Forum (GMF,) which is held twice a year and attended by executives from overseas bases, simultaneous interpretation is provided in English and Chinese.
+We are also focusing on communication with regard to sustainability.
+We also feel that it is crucial to reflect the opinions of employees working at overseas locations, and are currently developing a system to do so.

-Human capital, one of the pillars of the new Group materiality, was an important point in this review.
-From the previous report, which focused on coexistence and co-prosperity with the supply chain and the happiness and job satisfaction of employees, we have reorganized the policy from the perspective of "people" and clarified our stance of valuing all people involved in the Group's corporate activities.
+Human capital — one of the pillars of the new Group Materiality — was a key point in this review.
+Building on our previous Group Materiality, which focused on coexistence and co-prosperity with the supply chain, as well as employee happiness and motivation, we have revised our material issues from a human perspective.
+This clearly demonstrates our commitment to valuing everyone involved in the Group’s business activities.

-I have been in charge of a factory for a long time, but I feel that there are still many issues related to workplace creation at the site.
-The promotion of automation and labor-saving, the creation of a safe and secure work environment, and the improvement of productivity through DX are all issues that require immediate action.
+I have been the manager of a manufacturing plant for a long time, but I still feel that there are many issues to be addressed in the workplace.
+Driving automation and labor saving, creating a safe and secure working environment, and improving productivity through DX are all issues that require immediate action.

-There are many other elements that have been incorporated in this review.
-We have incorporated environment-related items such as resource recycling, water management, and Scope 4, which are still not sufficient, as well as themes that we would like to further develop, such as DX promotion and a culture of co-creation.
+There are also many other elements that have been incorporated into this revision.
+We have incorporated environmental items that are still insufficient, such as resource recycling, water management, and Scope 4 emissions, as well as themes that we want to develop further, such as DX and fostering a culture of co-creation.